bec-project/bec/docs/source/developer/devices/device_configuration.md

 The read only indicates if the device is read-only.
 When set to true, writing to the device is disabled.
 It's optional in the device configuration and defaults to false.

 * **softwareTrigger** \
 The software trigger determines if BEC should explicitly invoke the device's trigger method during a scan.
-It's an optional parameter in the device configuration, defaulting to false
+It's an optional parameter in the device configuration and defaults to false.

 * **deviceTags** \
 The device tags contain the tags of the device.
 The tags are used to group devices and to filter devices.